Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Experiments

 To complement the results on synthetic benchmarks, we evaluate on real-data problems from the Inference Gym~\citep{inferencegym2020} repository.
 These Bayesian probabilistic models include ground truth posteriors derived from exhaustive NUTS runs.
 We compare NSS against adaptive tempered SMC with multiple mutation kernels (SMC-RW/IRMH/SS/HMC).
 Results are shown in \cref{tab:gym_all}, with posterior quality measured by $W_2$ and MMD against the NUTS reference samples.
 No ground truth marginal likelihood estimates are available for these problems, so we compare $\ln Z$ estimates across methods for consistency.

 The results reveal several patterns.
 On lower-dimensional problems (EightSchools, GermanCredit), all methods achieve similar posterior quality and compatible evidence estimates.
 NSS matches SMC-RW and SMC-HMC on EightSchools in both MMD and $W_2$, and achieves the best posterior quality on GermanCredit logistic regression.
 For the higher-dimensional problems (S\&P500, RadonIndiana), NSS remains competitive.
 On S\&P500, NSS achieves comparable evidence variance to SMC-HMC and substantially outperforms SMC-RW on all metrics; SMC-HMC achieves the best posterior quality, benefiting from gradient information in this smooth stochastic volatility model.
 On RadonIndiana, NSS achieves the best performance across all metrics, with substantially lower MMD and $W_2$ than SMC-HMC and tighter evidence estimates; SMC-RW fails on this hierarchical model, substantially underestimating the evidence.
-These results demonstrate that NSS scales effectively to moderately high-dimensional problems; scaling further will likely require gradient-based constrained samplers.
+These results demonstrate that NSS scales effectively to moderately high-dimensional problems; all NSS posteriors are broadly consistent with the NUTS reference draws on these examples.
+The purpose of these benchmarks is to validate that NSS remains competitive with state-of-the-art GPU-accelerated particle methods, rather than to claim superiority; scaling further will likely require gradient-based constrained samplers.